MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/pre-provision-accounts.md

 - For info about setting the default storage size, see [Set the default storage space for OneDrive users](set-default-storage-space.md).

-- For info about the storage you get with each plan, see [OneDrive Service Description](https://docs.microsoft.com/office365/servicedescriptions/onedrive-for-business-service-description).
+- For info about the storage you get with each plan, see [OneDrive for Business Service Description](https://docs.microsoft.com/office365/servicedescriptions/onedrive-for-business-service-description).

 > [!IMPORTANT]
 > The user accounts that you are pre-provisioning must be allowed to sign in.